vboyev-MSFT/defender-docs/defender-office-365/quarantine-about.md

 In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, quarantine is available to hold potentially dangerous or unwanted messages.

 > [!NOTE]
-> In Microsoft 365 operated by 21Vianet, quarantine isn't currently available in the Microsoft Defender portal.
+> In Microsoft 365 operated by 21Vianet in China, quarantine isn't currently available in the Microsoft Defender portal.
 Quarantine is available only in the classic Exchange admin center (classic EAC).
-> Microsoft 365 operated by 21Vianet is designed to meet the needs for secure, reliable, and scalable cloud services in China.
-This service is powered by technology that Microsoft has licensed to 21Vianet.

 Whether a detected message is quarantined by default depends on the following factors: